January 5, 2019

 four blocks south of Wheat Street due to the course of the Congaree River.
 Two blocks of the lower portion were taken up

 for the construction of the original Columbia Canal in the 1820s.
-The upper six blocks ceased to exist in the
+Most of the upper six blocks ceased to exist in the

 twentieth century with expansion of the city water works, the construction of

 Interstate 126, and the rerouting of railroad tracks.
-The final two blocks south of Catawba
+The two blocks south of Catawba

 Walnut Street (now Blanding)